 In an open adoption, every birth mother has the right to change her mind before she signs the paperwork relinquishing her parental rights.
 That’s because, until the moment of signing, it’s impossible for her to know what it’ll be like to place her baby for adoption.

-We know it’s difficult for you to let go of the dream you created with this specific baby, but try to see it from her point of view.
+I know it’s difficult for you to let go of the dream you created with this specific baby, but try to see it from her point of view.
 If women didn’t have the option to change their minds, it’s entirely possible that fewer would choose adoption.
 Many times, we’ve found that a birth mother who goes through with adoption feels comforted knowing that she could’ve changed her mind and that it was really up to her to place her baby for adoption.

 Why Causes a Birth Mother to Change Her Mind?